Table of Contents

 The Role of the Trustee

-A trustee controls withdrawals from a spendthrift trust.
-This creates an additional layer in between your beneficiaries and trust assets, instead of granting full access to the funds.
-The trustee must follow the rules of the trust and any applicable laws.
+A trustee manages withdrawals from a spendthrift trust.
+This adds a layer between the beneficiary and the trust assets, instead of giving full access to the funds.
+The trustee must follow the terms of the trust and applicable laws.

 Situations When a Spendthrift Trust May Help

-A spendthrift trust may be useful in several situations.
-Here are some examples.
+A spendthrift trust may be useful in several scenarios.

 Creditors